FOREVER22: the first bright galaxies with population III stars at redshifts $z \simeq 10-20$ and comparisons with JWST data: Results

 A lower panel of figure~\ref{fig:fpopiii} represents the contribution of Pop III stars to the UV flux at $\lambda=1500~\rm \AA$ in a rest frame.
 The contribution fraction also decreases with the mass of Pop III stars.
 However, since the mass-to-light ratio of Pop III stars is large and their effective temperature is high $T \sim 10^{5}~\rm K$ \citep{Schaerer02}, the contribution is moderately large even if the mass fraction of Pop III stars is low.
-In the cases of $\Mstar \sim 10^{8}~\Msun$, it can be a few percent.
+In the cases of $\Mstar \sim 10^{7}~\Msun$, it can be a few percent.
 Therefore, a part of the observed fluxes by JWST could be contributed by PopIII stars.
 The UV flux can be dominated by Pop III stars if the stellar mass is lower than $\sim 10^{5}~\Msun$.
 However, the low-mass systems are likely to be too faint for the sensitivities of current telescopes.
-Therefore, next-generation telescopes and gravitationally lensed galaxies by foreground sources might be required for direct observations of population III star clusters.
+Therefore, next-generation telescopes or gravitationally lensed galaxies by foreground sources might be required for direct observations of population III star clusters.
+Very recently, \citet{Vanzella23} indicated a candidate of a Pop III star cluster with the mass of $\lesssim 10^{4}~\Msun$ with the gravitational lens effect.
 The total metallicity even for low-mass galaxies with $\Mstar \lesssim 10^{5}~\Msun$ exceed $\sim 10^{-3}~Z/Z_{\rm \odot}$.
 Therefore, the formation of population III stars indicates inhomogeneous metal enrichment in a galaxy.
 The formation sites of population III stars are somewhat far from the high-density regions of population II stars where the metal enrichment proceeds earlier.
-Also, we find that the number fraction of galaxies hosting young Pop III stars increases from $\sim 0.4$ for $\Mstar=10^{4}~\Msun$ to $\sim 0.8$ for $\Mstar=10^{7}~\Msun$.
+Also, we find that the number fraction of galaxies hosting young Pop III stars increases from $\sim 0.3$ for $\Mstar=10^{5}~\Msun$ to $\sim 0.7$ for $\Mstar=10^{8}~\Msun$.
 The low-mass galaxies without young Pop III stars consist of two states, star-forming only with Pop II stars or quenching of star formation due to the SN feedback.
 Massive haloes are likely to distribute near the centre of overdense regions and primordial gas hosted by mini-haloes can accrete them frequently.
 Therefore, the massive haloes can host young Pop III stars although the mass fraction is low.

 Note that, even for the population III stars, we model the star formation by replacing a gas particle with a stellar particle with the uniform mass $\sim 8 \times 10^{3}~\Msun$, which models a star cluster.
 Therefore, the stellar particles release the same SN energy and metal mass.
 However, if the total stellar mass is smaller than $\sim 10^{3}~\Msun$ in low-mass haloes, the IMF may not be universal, resulting in unequal SN feedback and metal amount \citep{Abe21}.
 This can enhance spatial fluctuation of metal distribution in the large cosmic volume.
 Therefore, the metal distributions in low-mass galaxies are likely to change with the resolution and the model of population III stars.
 We will investigate these impacts on the fraction of population III stars in future work.